Ulu Tiram: Today's Mall

-The Indoor water theme park which took 6 month to construct cost about RM4 million and is positioned in the ground floor of Today’s Mall, Ulu Tiram and started its operation last August.

 NSK Trade City

-NSK Trade City is a single level hypermarket located in the Town Centre of Ulu Tiram and is attached with the newly completed McDonald's 24-hour Drive-Thru Restaurant.
+NSK Trade City is a single level hypermarket located in the Town Centre of Ulu Tiram and is attached with a McDonald's.
 The total built up area of NSK Trade City is 110,000 sqft. with a combination of a wet and dry market consisting of around 50 retail shops and kiosks under one roof.
 A total of 1,000 free car parks are available in the NSK Trade City compound.

-Memorial Park

-Sanctuary Memorial Park, an upcoming privately owned memorial park is located just besides the Ulu Tiram town centre.
-With a journey taking only approximately 25 minutes from Johor Bahru, it is the nearest privately own memorial park from Johor Bahru.
-Situated on top of a hill, set in a tranquil environment, Sanctuary Memorial Park provides a serene final resting place for one's departed loved ones.
-Sanctuary Memorial Park caters to the diverse needs of a large section of the population.
-There are burial plots and urn compartments for Buddhist, Taoist, Catholics, Christians and free-thinkers.
-It's the only private memorial park operator in Johor that provides a dedicated burial area for Catholics and Christians to house their departed loved ones.

 Transportation

 The suburb houses the Ulu Tiram Bus and Taxi Terminal.
 It is accessible by Causeway Link route 6B from Johor Bahru Sentral railway station.